OUR HISTORY

 2014

-Sets goal of raising $1 million for the improvement and complete rehabilitation of Burlington's Bike Path along Lake Champlain.
+The Foundation sets a goal of raising $1 million for the improvement and complete rehabilitation of Burlington's Bike Path along Lake Champlain.

 2015